Arya-Fgmain/gamejam-project/README.md

 <img src="gpics/character.png" height=20% width=40% alt="character art" />

-# A little about this game
+# A bit about this game
 I made this game for the Mountaintop Game Jam organised by SFU's Game Development Club & Computing Science Student Society in July 2023.

 # The Lore